percona/pmm/source/dashboards/dashboard-mysql-innodb-compression.rst

 Compression level and failure rate threshold
 --------------------------------------------------------------------------------

-.. rubric:: |innodb| Compression Level
+.. rubric:: InnoDB Compression Level

 The level of zlib compression to use for InnoDB compressed tables and indexes.

-.. rubric:: |innodb| Compression Failure Threshold
+.. rubric:: InnoDB Compression Failure Threshold

 The compression failure rate threshold for a table.